 U.S. citizens of any year in an undergraduate or graduate degree program from any major who want to engage the above topics important to U.S. national security and who want to do so in a study abroad experience outside of Western Europe, Canada, Australia, or New Zealand.
-Strong candidates are also interested in a career with the federal government, and there is a service requirement of paid employment within three years of graduation.
+Strong candidates are also interested in a career with the federal government, and there is a service requirement of one year paid employment within three years of graduation.
 The awards are open to those with and without prior language study who intend to maintain and continue language study afterward the program.
 In addition, students who are eligible for or interested in one of the below initiatives are strongly encouraged to apply.

 STEM initiative (undergraduates): Eight weeks or more in the summer for students majoring in science, technology, engineering, and mathematics fields.
 STEM majors are also encouraged to apply for semester and year programs.
 Although many STEM students choose study abroad programs that offer courses in STEM fields, it is not required.
 Options include language study only, language study with any academic coursework, and language study with a STEM-related internship.

 ROTC initiative (undergraduates): Any Army, Air Force, or Naval ROTC student on track to commission who can study abroad for six months or longer; study for a semester is also encouraged, and study for a summer is encouraged through applications for Project GO funding.
 ROTC students who receive this scholarship usually find that their Commanders are fully supportive and willing to assist with provisions for completing ROTC class and lab requirements before or after the Boren Scholarship.

 AFLI initiative (all): The African Flagship Languages Initiative (AFLI) offers Boren Scholarship applicants the opportunity for intensive language study for a summer and a fall semester through domestic and overseas language programs in Akan/Twi, French, Portuguese, Swahili, Wolof, or Zulu.
 Students can also apply to stay overseas for a spring semester programs that include language study; these programs can also include additional coursework, academic internships, and/or research.